 - Itemized deductions on Schedule A, such as taxes on property you didn’t know your spouse owned

 - Interest your spouse’s secret investments earned listed on Schedule B, or interest your joint investment should have earned but is now missing

 - Profit or loss on Schedule C, showing assets your spouse may have purchased through his or her business

 - Capital gains reported on Schedule D, revealing your spouse’s securities and similar assets

-- Income from commercial property, partnerships or other secret ventures on Schedule E
+- Income from commercial property, partnerships, or other secret ventures on Schedule E

 Besides tax returns, there are other places to look for missing assets.
-For example, your spouse may have a safe deposit box where he or she keeps the deeds to property you do not know about.
+For example, your spouse may have a safe deposit box where he or she keeps the deeds to the property you do not know about.
 You may need the assistance of someone with special skills or resources to track down hidden assets, but it may be worth your while to obtain what you need and deserve for a secure post-divorce life.